augustss/verse-semantics/VersePrototypes/repl/Readme.md

 #### Desugaring and Converting expressions

 The repl provides several commands to translate the input expression into different verse's.
+Each of the semantics correlate to a figure in the `Spec/verse-spec.pdf` paper.
+If you don't have the `pdf` you have to build it by going to `Spec` and running `make`.
+If you see that the Figure listings have changed please update this readme.

 These are:

-- `:essential`: Desugar to essential-verse.
+- `:essential`: Desugars Source Verse to Essential Verse.
+(Fig. 4 and 5)
-- `:mini`: Desugare to mini-verse
+- `:mini`: Desugars Source Verse to Essential Verse to Mini Verse.
+(Fig. 6)
-- `:src-core`: Convert an expression to `SrcCore`
+- `:src-core`: Convert an expression to `SrcCore`. `SrcCore` is `Core` but still with `x:=t` terms.
-- `:core`: Convert an expression to `Core`
+- `:core`: Convert an expression to `Core` (Fig. 8).
+Verification and evaluation expect `Core`.

 Each command optionally takes an argument expression.
 If no expression is provided then the last expression is used.